dieterich-lab/Baltica/docs/workflows.md

 #### Output

-The relevant output from Leafcutter is `_cluster_significance.txt` and `_effect_sizes.txt`, which are computed for each comparison.
-Baltica parses these files.
+The relevant output files from Leafcutter have the `_cluster_significance.txt` and `_effect_sizes.txt` suffix, which are computed for each comparison.

 Column description: